 Caryn: I would like to say I write every day, but it’s really more in fits and spurts.
 I can truthfully say that I write at least a couple of days every week, and when I’m in the zone I’ll write every day for a nice long stretch, like a few weeks at a time.
 But I feel like reading is also important for writing, so if I’ve read something that somebody else wrote, I still consider it a productive day.
 I alternate between novels and short stories, and I’ll bounce back and forth if I’m feeling stuck in one or the other.

 Marty: I’ve read on your bio that your house, and especially the tool shed are interesting places.
+I never knew a 12×24 storage shed could be interesting!
+What do you keep in there?
+Any heirlooms?
 Any ghosts?
+If I had a shed like that, I think I would be in it all of the time!
 I’m curious about this 90-year-old house and its history.

 Caryn: It’s an odd little house.
 The top floor is 90 years old, and was originally built across the street from the Utah State Capitol.
 Then in the 1960’s, it was moved-by truck-to its current location to make way for some new construction, and they poured a basement foundation to match the layout of the top floor.
 So the upper level doesn’t have a single square corner, but it’s full of all of these classic features like arched doorways and mullioned windows.
 I love it.
 The basement feels much more modern, but by nature of being a basement is somehow scarier than the upstairs.